theraw/The-World-Is-Yours/README.md

 # Nginx L7 DDoS Protection! :boom: :zap:
+(Please Read Whole Page, All Things Are Important Then If You Want You Can Use IT.)

 As of now available for use is just Ubuntu version.
 (Ubuntu 14.04) to try it you need to have a fresh installation of Ubuntu 14.04 in you VM/VPS/DEDICATED so